Interpretability at Scale: Identifying Causal Mechanisms in Alpaca: Experiment

 \paragraph{Model Architecture} Our target model is the Alpaca (7B)~\cite{alpaca}, an off-the-shelf instruct-tuned LLaMA model.
 It is a Transformer-based decoder-only autoregressive trained language model with 32 layers and 32 attention heads.
 It has a hidden dimension in size of 4096, which is also the dimension of our rotation matrix which is applied for each token representation.
 In total, the rotation matrix contains 16.8M parameters and has size 4096 $\times$ 4096.

-\paragraph{Alignment Process} We separately train \newDAS{} with test query input token representations (i.e., starting from the token of the first input digit till the last token in the prompt) in a set of selected 7 layers: $\{0, 5, 10, 15, 20, 25, 30\}$.
+\paragraph{Alignment Process} We train \newDAS{} with test query token representations (i.e., starting from the token of the first input digit till the last token in the prompt) in a selected set of 7 layers: $\{0, 5, 10, 15, 20, 25, 30\}$.
 We also train \newDAS{} on the token before the first digit as a control condition where nothing should be expected to be aligned.
-Instead of interchanging with multiple source input settings $\{\mathbf{s}_j\}_{1}^k$ at the same time, we interchange with a single source at a time for simplicity, while allowing multiple causal variables to be aligned across examples.
+We interchange with a single source, while allowing multiple causal variables to be aligned across examples.
+For simplicity, we enforce the interval between two boundary indices to be the same (i.e., the same size of linear subspace for each aligning causal variable).
 We run each experiment with three distinct random seeds.
 Since the global optimum of the \newDAS{} objective corresponds to the best attainable alignment, but SGD may be trapped by local optima, we report the best-performing seed in terms of IIA. \Figref{fig:DIIT} provides an overview of these analyses.

 \paragraph{Evaluation Metric} To evaluate models, we use Interchange Intervention Accuracy (IIA) as defined in \Eqnref{eq:iia}.
 IIA is bounded between 0.0 and 1.0.
-For most of the experiments, the lower bound of IIA is at the chance (0.5) given the distribution of our output labels.
-IIA can occasionally go above the model's task performance, when the interchange interventions puts the model in a better state, but for the most part IIA is constrained by task accuracy.
+We measure the baseline IIA by replacing the learned rotation matrix with a random one.
+The lower bound of IIA for ``Left Boundary'' and ``Left and Right Boundary'' is about 0.50, and for ``Mid-point Distance'' or ``Bracket Identity'' it is about 0.60.
+The latter two baseline IIAs are higher than chance because they are conditioned on the distribution of our output labels (i.e., how many times the original label gets to be flipped due to the intervention).
+See \Secref{sec:metric-calibration} for more discussion of metric calibration.
+Additionally, IIA can occasionally go above the model's task performance, when the interchange interventions put the model in a better state, but IIA is constrained by task accuracy for the most part.